ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 permit.
 Correspondingly, at this point the flow starts to see bandwidth samples reflecting its ProbeBW_REFILL behavior, which may be putting too much data in flight.

-When using the QUIC ACK-FREQUENCY extension ({{?I-D.draft-ietf-quic-ack-frequency}}), a BBR sender SHOULD request higher ACK frequency before or upon entering ProbeBW_REFILL, to ensure timely round-trip detection and accurate delivery rate samples during the subsequent ProbeBW_UP phase.
-The sender SHOULD set Requested Max Ack Delay to no more than 0.25 * smoothed_rtt when entering ProbeBW_REFILL, since the flow will soon be probing for additional bandwidth in ProbeBW_UP and will benefit from frequent feedback for accurate bandwidth estimation and loss detection.

 #### ProbeBW_UP {#probebwup}